What it does

 Common use cases

-- Extract data protected by Cloudflare Turnstile and similar anti-scraping systems
+- Fetch content from sites protected by Cloudflare Turnstile or similar anti-scraping barriers.

 Setup pitfalls